How much does Slack cost in 2026?

 |---|---|---|

-For organizations already on Microsoft 365, Teams is included at no additional cost, making Slack an added expense.
-For organizations not on Microsoft 365, Slack Pro''s $7.25/user is competitive.
+For organisations already on Microsoft 365, Teams is included at no additional cost, making Slack an added expense.
+For organisations not on Microsoft 365, Slack Pro's $7.25/user is competitive.

 Related Questions